sathovsepyan/game-store/README.md

 ##### Brief explanation on how to implement the previous features

 1. Register, login and reset the password is already implemented in Django and we just plan to use them.
-1. We are going to create models to represent the games, purchases, and the search feature and also built in constraints on what each user can play according their purchases.
+1. We are going to create models to represent the games, purchases, and the search feature and also built in constraints on what each user can play according to their purchases.
-1. We are going to create a model "profile" to represent Developers and they can add or remove games from their shelf.
+1. We are going to create a model "profile" to extend Django's user model and represent Developers/Players.
+Developers can add or remove games from their shelf.
-1. We are going to use the API of the browser called "messages" to capture the data sent between the iframes.
+1. We are going to use messages for communication between the game and the game service.
-1. All code is going to be documented and separeted in files to accordingly apply the DRY paradigm.
+1. All code is going to be documented and separated in files to accordingly apply the DRY paradigm.

 ##### Extra features to implement